Long Plane Trees: A general approximation algorithm

-\end{lemma} \begin{proof} As \(p\) lies in the first quadrant, we only have to consider the truncated lens in this quadrant.
-Let \(l\) and \(r\) be the left and right most points of \(D(a,2) \cap D(b,2)\).
-Thus $r=(2-d,0)$ and $l=(d-2,0)$.
+\end{lemma} \begin{proof} As $p$ lies in the upper right quadrant, we have to consider only the truncated lens in this quadrant.
+Let $l$ and $r$ be the left- and rightmost points of $D(a,2) \cap D(b,2)$, i.e., let $r = (2 - d, 0)$ and $l = (d - 2, 0)$.

-For the following we further subdivide the truncated lens into regions; again see \cref{fig:topt} for an illustration.
-First of all we denote the region inside the truncated lens but outside of \(D(l, 2d)\) by \(E\).
-The remainder of the truncated lens we divide into the part \(N\) above the line \(us\) and the part \(S\) below that line.
+We further subdivide the truncated lens into regions; see \cref{fig:topt} for an illustration: (i) the region $E$ lies inside the truncated lens, but outside of $D(l, 2d)$ by $E$; (ii) the region $N$ lies in the intersection of the truncated lens and $D(l, 2d)$, and above the line through $u$ and $s$; and (iii) the region $S$ lies in the intersection of the truncated lens and $D(l, 2d)$, and below the line though $u$ and $s$.